Karanikishey/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that displays newest files in the current directory
+script thattakes a list of words as input and prints only words that appear exactly once